tacoss/sastre/README.md

 Since `0.1.1` module and method names are converted from `dash-case` to `PascalCase` and `camelCase` respectively.
 This would help to alleviate issues with case-sensitiveness on some environments, especially when doing cross-environment development, e.g. Linux vs OSx.

+Since `0.3.0` module resolution supports both CommonJS and ESM,  the `Resolver` class now has a `resolve()` method that works asynchronously.
+This would help to load ESM modules and CJS without issues, previous code must be updated to use this method.

 ## Containers

-An instantiated `Resolver` becomes a `container` instance, you name it:
+An instantiated `Resolver` becomes a `container` instance once resolved, you name it:

 ```js
 const { Resolver } = require('sastre');